praisy16/Multithreaded-Web-Server-/README.md

-A multithreaded TCP server programmed in Python.
+A multithreaded Python TCP server that serves multiple clients at once.
 A TCP persistent connection is utilized in the project to keep the connection alive with a timeout of 10 seconds.

 The repository contains main.py that acts as the server and then it contains other html pages and image that are objects passed to the client.